kubernetes/kubernetes/docs/proposals/multi-platform.md

 **Author**: Lucas Käldström ([@luxas](https://github.com/luxas))

-**Status** (05/06/2016): Most parts are already implemented; still there's room for improvement
+**Status** (17th of June 2016): Most parts are already implemented; still there's room for improvement

 ## Abstract

-Kubernetes is written in Go, and Go is ported to multiple platforms.
+Kubernetes is written in Go, and Go code is portable across platforms.
 Docker and rkt are also written in Go, and it's already possible to use docker on various platforms.
 When it's possible to run docker containers on a specific architecture, people also want to use Kubernetes to manage the containers.

 We obviously want Kubernetes to run on as many platforms as possible.
-This is a proposal that explains what we should do to achieve a cross-platform contiainer management system.
+This is a proposal that explains what already has been done and why, and what's proposed to yet be done.

+With this work, we want to achieve a true cross-platform container management system.

+### TL; DR;

+This is a pretty long proposal with a lot of information and details, but here are the main tasks that are yet to be done:

+ - Standardize all Makefiles to build for all platforms
+   - Document in the devel documentation how to do this, and make people actually care about doing it
+ - Help Docker to fully implement the Manifest List, and implement it for all Kubernetes infrastructure images.
+   - To help Docker directly might be a bit out of topic for a Kubernetes proposal, so the first step is to use/build a small utility that is able to build and push Manifest list images.
+ - Make it possible to run a CI (for distributed testing) on other platforms
+ - Port even more addons
+ - Choose a deployment setup that is as "official" as possible, and make it working on multiple platforms
+ - Last but not least, advertise that it is possible to run Kubernetes on non-amd64 platforms already today!

 ## Implementation